RupomChowdhury/shikbobd-elearning-platform/README.md

 # SHIKBO-BD | E-Learning Platform of BD

-<p> <h5>ShikboBD is one of my projects.</h5> <br> It's all about connecting & discovering talents, inspiring people and impact lives with the best teaching and earning opportunities.
+<p> <h5>ShikboBD is one of my projects.</h5> --- It's all about connecting & discovering talents, inspiring people and impact lives with the best teaching and earning opportunities.
 ShikboBD is an online teaching marketplace, where instructors can create and upload their knowledge & make money online.
 It is also an E-Learning Platform to learn anything from anywhere from the best & Top rated Professionals and Freelancers!
 It has created earning opportunities for millions of instructors! </p>

 ---